XelorR/sf_infosec_os_03_administrating-linux/README.md

 Then it will update the system and install some packages, including required (python, apache, ssh)

-SSH will be enabled as required, key will be generated if not exists, then You will be able to connect:
+SSH will be enabled as required, key will be generated if not exists, then You will be able to copy id and connect:
 ![ssh - login successful](./assets/ssh-login-successful.png)

 Apache will be enabled and launched: